 Additionally, You can remove the lines of the chart but highlight only the markers.
 Advanced formatting is always a treat to watch.

 - Select each line and press Ctrl + 1 > Line Colour > Select no line.

-- Select marker options > select built-in > choose the colour as per your wish.
+- Select marker options > select built-in > choose the color as per your wish.

 - Repeat this for all the lines.
-Make sure you select different marker colours but the same markers.
+Make sure you select different marker colors but the same markers.

 - Click on spider lines and press Ctrl + 1 > Line Colour > Solid Line > Select the colour.